Supermarket Sweep: Big Sweep

 The "Big Sweep" was the chance for the teams to run throughout the supermarket and take products from the shelves with the seconds they had earned in the front game.
 One contestant from each team was designated as the "runner," with the job of collecting items in a shopping cart, and the teams were assigned numbers based on their accumulated time: 1 for the most, 2 for the second-most, 3 for the least.

-The clock for the Big Sweep was set to the leading time, and it started when Team 1 was sent into the market.
+The clock for the Big Sweep was set to the leading team's time, and it started when Team 1 was sent into the market.
 Teams 2 and 3 were sent in when the clock displayed their respective times.
 If any of the teams were tied, they were sent into the market at the same time.

 A camera operator would follow each shopper throughout the Big Sweep.
 In each finished episode, the footage was spliced together to create one near-real-time highlight reel, and the announcer would add a play-by-play commentary to the reel, describing the items being placed in each contestant's cart.

 At any time, runners could bring full carts back to their partners' checkout counters and exchange them for empty ones.
 With the exception of certain bonuses, items had to be in a team's cart (either the runner's current one, or a full one already delivered to the checkout) when time ran out in order to count toward their total.

-The main rules for the Big Sweep were:
+The three main rules for the Big Sweep were: